shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ### Linux editors

 For 211 we will not be using an integrated development environment (IDE).
 The reason we are not using an IDE is because I want you to develop a good understanding of the tasks performed by an IDE.
-Once you understand these tasks well you can switch to an IDE.<br>
+Once you have a good understanding of these tasks, you can switch to an IDE.<br>

-When writing programs without an IDE you use a stand alone editor to create your program (vs. using the editor built in to Visual C++).
+When writing programs without an IDE you use a stand alone editor to create your program (versus using the editor built in to Visual C++).
 This means you can pick from hundreds of available editors.
 Here are some common choices (most are available on the computers in 251):
 1. Atom
   * Menu based editor that is easy to use.
   * Similar to Sublime Text.